zehnlabs-com/ibkr-portfolio-rebalancer/docs/operations.md

   ```
 - **Authorize MFA**: Approve the login on your IBKR Mobile app when containers start
 - **Benefits**: No late-night weekend MFA required, fresh weekly start on Monday

-### 🛠️ Restart Time Configuration
-The Sunday restart time is configurable (defaults to after 01:00 ET).
-See the [gnzsnz/ib-gateway documentation](https://github.com/gnzsnz/ib-gateway-docker) for advanced configuration options.

 ---